shubham12346/75DaysOfCode/README.md

 Slide the initialCount var (intial window) starting with k  upto  total number.length -k  (Sliding the window , update and repeat )
 Return the ans as maxCountOfVowel

+Day16  Problem no:  1004.
+Max Consecutive Ones III (leetCode)  (leetcode)

+Given a binary array nums and an integer k, return the maximum number of consecutive 1's in the array if you can flip at most k 0's.

+Example 1:
+Input: nums = [1,1,1,0,0,0,1,1,1,1,0], k = 2
+Output: 6
+Explanation: [1,1,1,0,0,1,1,1,1,1,1]
+Bolded numbers were flipped from 0 to 1.
+The longest subarray is underlined.
+Example 2:

+Input: nums = [0,0,1,1,0,0,1,1,1,0,1,1,0,0,0,1,1,1,1], k = 3
+Output: 10
+Explanation: [0,0,1,1,1,1,1,1,1,1,1,1,0,0,0,1,1,1,1]
+Bolded numbers were flipped from 0 to 1.
+The longest subarray is underlined.

+For this problem , we are gonna use sliding window approach

+Key terms to know problem can be solved by sliding window  :
+Question includes : Array ,SubArray , SubString , Largest , Smallest ,Maximum and Minimum  with window size may or may not present
+Solution of the above problem using sliding window

+Initialize two pointers as start and consOne .
+Start the loop , when current number is zero then decrease the k If k becomes negative then , start a loop to remove previously flipped zeroes , by increasing the start pointer and k , get out of loop when k is positive
+At each iteration compare the maximum with largest length from index to where the start pointer is .